All About Farm Product Buyers and Purchasing Agents

 - Estimate land production possibilities, surveying property and studying factors such as crop rotation history, soil fertility, or irrigation facilities.

-What Every Farm Product Buyer or Purchasing Agent Should Know
+Farm Product Buyer or Purchasing Agent Needed Skills

-These are the skills Farm Product Buyers and Purchasing Agents say are the most useful in their careers:
+When polled, Farm Product Buyers and Purchasing Agents say the following skills are most frequently used in their jobs:

 Speaking: Talking to others to convey information effectively.